 There are usually both expensive and less expensive ways of experiencing the Peak of Christmas at Grouse Mountain.

 Grouse Mountain also offers its special Family Ticket.
 It allows two adults and two children to access the mountain for one day during the Peak of Christmas season.
 This makes it cheaper than at other times of the year.
-In 2024 the price varies depending on the date.
-Between November 22nd and December 6th, the Family Ticket costs $99.
-Then, from December 7th to 13th, it costs $129.
-From December 14th to 25th the price increases to $149.
+Last year the price varied depending on the date.
+Between November 22nd and December 6th, the Family Ticket cost $99.
+Then, from December 7th to 13th, it cost $129.
+From December 14th to 25th the price increased to $149.

 All Peak of Christmas activities are included at no additional charge with the purchase of a ski ticket.
 This is the “more-value-for-your-money” way to enjoy Grouse Mountain’s festive Christmas activities, as it includes skiing (assuming you like to ski).